xazab/xazab-wallet/wallet/README.md

 ### SWEEPING WALLETS

-When sweeping wallets, Dash Wallet uses a set of Electrum servers and block explorers to query for unspent transaction outputs (UTXOs).
+When sweeping wallets, Xazab Wallet uses a set of Electrum servers and block explorers to query for unspent transaction outputs (UTXOs).